For School Reports

 Do you have questions you need answered for a school report?
 Do you want to learn more about the children?
 Are you interested in knowing more about Progeria and the work PRF does?
 We’ve got the answers for you right here!

-We love the fact that awareness about Progeria is spreading throughout the world and that you want to learn more, thank you!
-But we are so very busy at the office doing all the things that are needed to advance our mission of finding treatments and a cure that we can no longer individually answer the many requests we receive from around the world.
-Instead, we have prepared this Question and Answer sheet to help provide you with the information you’re looking for, taking the most common questions we are asked and answering them below.
-We hope this helps you get top grades on your school report, or just helps you understand more about Progeria and The Progeria Research Foundation so that you can help spread the word about the wonderful work we are doing for these special children.
+We love the fact that awareness about Progeria is spreading throughout the world and that you want to learn more, so thank you!
+While the team at PRF is busy working toward advancing our mission of finding treatments and a cure, we’ve have prepared the below Question and Answer sheet to help provide you with the information you need, taking the most common questions we are asked and answering them below.
+We hope this helps you get top grades on your school report, or just helps you understand more about Progeria and PRF so that you can help spread the word about the work we’re doing for these children and young adults.

 1. I’m doing a school report on Progeria, can you help me get more information on this subject?